-Speaking to IGN, Fergusson stated that the movie will stray from what fans of the games might be expecting, with the emphasis on it being a movie surpassing its history as a games series.
+Speaking to IGN last year, Fergusson stated that the movie will stray from what fans of the games might be expecting, with the emphasis on it being a movie surpassing its history as a games series.

 The Gears of War movie reportedly won’t be set in the same universe but instead in an alternate timeline.